temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 ### Partial string match

+There are different options for partial string matching when the type of the Search Attribute is [Text](#text) versus [Keyword](#keyword).

 #### Text

-Search Attributes of type `Text` are broken up into words that match with the `=` operator.
+Search Attributes of type `Text` are [broken up into words](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-tokenizer.html) that match with the `=` operator.

 For example, if you have a custom `Text` Search Attribute named `Description` with either of the following values—